 The following table shows all published 24-month Telstra 64GB Samsung Galaxy S9 plans on Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, largest to smallest.
 Use our comparison tool above to see plans from a range of other providers.
 This is a selection of products with links to referral partners.

 Optus Samsung Galaxy S9 Phone Plans

 Optus currently offers some of the most competitive S9 plans.
-Optus is known for providing big data bonuses, data-free music streaming and even data-free Netflix.
-All plans come with unlimited calls & texts as standard.
+Optus is known for providing big data bonuses, and all plans come with unlimited calls & texts as standard.

-- Other bonuses include included Optus Sport and National Geographic streaming.
+- Other bonuses include data-free Optus Sport streaming.